Cyrof/pi_website/README.md

 To do the following, navigate into the cluster by clicking on the **Browse Collection** button.
 Then in **Collections** tab click on **Create Database** button to create the database and collections.

-After creating the required database and collections, add the following into your .env file by editing the **DATABASE_URL** variable:
+After creating the required database and collections, add the following into your .env file by editing the **DATABASE_URL** https://24d8-116-87-173-227.ngrok-free.app
 * Username
 * Password
 * Cluster Name